Central Virginia

 • SPEAKER_01

-I believe that the most recent transportation authority legislation was for Central Virginia and I understand that they came in with a very well done list of priorities and projects and that that was very key to exactly what they said, being able to show we've done the work, we've identified what's most important, this is the revenue.
+But I believe that the most recent Transportation Authority legislation was for Central Virginia and I understand that they came in with a very well done list of priorities and projects and that that was very key to exactly what Ben said, is being able to show we've done the work, we've identified what's most important, this is the revenue.

 • 00:38:39